numlinalg/RLinearAlgebra.jl/docs/src/dev/design.md

-The library is designed around using randomized linear algebra to accomplish two tasks:
+# Overview Library Goals
+The library is designed to allow users to use randomized linear algebra to accomplish two tasks: (1) solve a linear system of equations or (2) form a low rank approximation of a equations.
+Randomized Linear Algebra accomplishes these tasks by compressing of a linear system.
+This compression can be accomplished in a randomized way, also known as sampling or sketching or deterministically.

+The library is organized with main techniques falling into one of three classes:
+Approximators, Compressors, and Solvers.
+The Solver category then has its own set of sub-techniques, Loggers and SubSolvers to facilitate the Solvers.

-(1) solve a linear system of equations or (2) for a low rank approximation to a linear system of equations.
-Both methods rely on the compression of a linear system, also known as sampling or sketching.
-Every technique associated with these three methods two main data structures associated with them: `[Technique]`, a structure where the user inputs values of user controlled parameters, and `[Technique]Recipe`, a structure that contains preallocated memory and some of the values from `[Technique]` needed for executing the particular technique.
+In designing the library, we aim two allow for reasonably efficient code execution and a highly modular environment that makes experimenting with different techniques easy.
+To help with the modularity goal every technique two main data structures:  `[Technique]`, a structure where the user inputs values of user-controlled parameters, and a `[Technique]Recipe`, a structure that contains preallocated memory and some of the values from `[Technique]` needed for executing the particular technique.
 In simple terms the `[Technique]` is the easy to user interface the user interacts with, while the `[Technique]Recipe` is the optimized interface that is used for